Policy iteration for the deterministic control problems -- a viscosity approach: Analysis of discrete space-time schemes

 \subsection{Convergence of PI}

-The parallel result of Theorem \ref{T.2.4} on the convergence of $V_n^{\tau,h}\to V^{\tau,h}$ holds the same.
-However the proof is more involved due to the discretization in the time direction.
+The parallel result of Theorem \ref{T.2.4} on the convergence of $V_n^{\tau,h}\to V^{\tau,h}$ holds the same (see Figure \ref{fig} for a numerical illustration).
+However, the proof is more involved due to the discretization in the time direction.
 In it, we will emphasize the difference.

 \begin{theorem}\lb{T.4.2} Assume {\rm (A1)--(A2)} and $N\geq 1$.
 Let $V_n:=V^{\tau,h}_n$ and $V:=V^{\tau,h}$ be, respectively, continuous solutions to \eqref{4.1} and \eqref{4.2}.
 Then there exists a universal constant $C>0$ such that if $C(1+\|\nabla^h V\|^2_\infty)\tau\leq h$, we have for all $n\geq 1$, $R\geq 1$ and $t\in \bbN_{T}^\tau$,